foundry-vtt-community/wiki.js/development/guides/polymorphism-actors-items.md

 CONFIG.Item.documentClass = MySystemItem;
 ```

 BOOM!
-Just add your own class and you're done.
-In most cases, that's great, because Actors are all pretty much the same.
+Just plug in your own subclasses and you're done.
+In most cases, that's great, because Actors or Items are all pretty much the same.

-For simple cases, checking the `type` of your `Entity` would do the trick, but for massive differences, this would make for code that is full of `if` and `switch` statements on that property.
+Of course there will be differences.
+For simple cases, checking the `type` of your `Entity` would do the trick.
 Handle a handful of exceptions and you're all right.

 In some cases, however, some kinds of `Actor`s or `Item`s could be very, very different from one another.
 Some examples?

 - In the Cypher RPG system (which also powers Numenera, The Strange, etc.), PCs and NPCs are mechanically VERY different.
 While PCs have 3 different stats, NPCs have none of them.
 NPCs also have a target level, something which PCs do not have.
 - Minor NPCs in the d00Lite system (Barebones Fantasy, Art of Wuxia, etc.) don't get a full character sheet: they get a title (eg. "Soldier"), a single percentage related to their title and HP.
 That's it.

-- Forbidden Lands' monsters ...
+There are certainly many more.

 In such cases, checking for `type` willy-nilly would make for code that is fairly very hard to read and, especially, to maintain.